KLWS-Affiliate-Program/KLWS_Affiliate_Resources/affiliates-wins/super_seller/2024-07-01_submission.md

 date: 2024-07-01
 affiliate_tag: super_seller
 referral_count: 7
+---

 # Referral Details

-who_did_you_refer:
+## Who did you refer?
-  - new customers
+- New customers
-  - small businesses
+- Small businesses

-brief_description: |
+## Brief description
 I hosted a series of webinars showcasing the product and followed up with targeted email campaigns.

-referral_methods:
+## Referral methods
-  - email marketing
+- Email marketing
-  - webinars
+- Webinars

-specific_message: |
+## Specific message
-  "Boost your productivity by 50% with this game-changing tool.
-Join my webinar to see it in action!"
+Boost your productivity by 50% with this game-changing tool.
+Join my webinar to see it in action!

-conversation_summary: |
+## Conversation summary
 The live demonstration in the webinars really helped people understand the product's value.
 Getting people to attend the webinars was initially challenging.
 I learned to offer a valuable freebie to increase attendance.

 # Your Thoughts

-what_worked_best:
+## What worked best?
 - Live demonstration in webinars
 - Providing value first

-why_they_signed_up: |
+## Why they signed up
 Sharing case studies of successful users helped convince skeptical prospects.

-what_you_did_well: |
+## What you did well
 Hosting webinars that demonstrated the product's value.

-how_to_improve: |
+## How to improve
 Offer a valuable freebie to increase webinar attendance.

----